Resurrection of the Lord / Easter

 These prayers might be used in a variety of settings: Opening Prayers (at the beginning of worship) or concluding collects (after the Prayers of the People); for church websites or newsletters; or in personal, small group or family devotion.

-Find resources and ideas for celebrating the Lord’s Supper in the Season of Easter.
+Find resources and ideas for celebrating the Lord’s Supper (as often as every week!) in the Season of Easter.

 Download musical settings of the Sanctus, Memorial Acclamation, and Great Amen to the tune “Easter Hymn” (Jesus Christ Is Risen Today).